hugomarques/JavaScript30/readme.md

 This is my path on JavaScript Day Challenge.
 You can grab the course at [https://JavaScript30.com](https://JavaScript30.com).

+Original files from @wesbos and solutions can be found here.
+All the images are from Death To Stock.

 Below are some other community content for the same course.

 ## Community #JavaScript30 Content